Redtech0inc/MCNet/README.md

 ## how to set up

-tho if you are using the installer from the [pinestore page](https://pinestore.cc/projects/153/mcnet) it should set up the system automatically<br>
+if you are using the installer from the [pinestore page](https://pinestore.cc/projects/153/mcnet) it should set up the system automatically<br>

 First, I recommend making a DNS server, then the client, and then servers can be added to the network!<br>